redawg/containerreports/README.md

 </code></pre>
 # Initial setup

-RHEL 8 box with SSH access and escalated Privledges
+RHEL 8 box with SSH access and escalated privledges

 In Ansible Controller:

-Create Credentials for Multiple SSH keys in a Template  (These will be used to change to access the container host to update the reports) https://access.redhat.com/solutions/3938741
+Create credentials for multiple SSH keys in a template  (These will be used to change to access the container host to update the reports) https://access.redhat.com/solutions/3938741

 ## INPUT CONFIGURATION: